 - Creating minimum payment, pay transparency, cleaning time and rest breaks, and an efficacy study for Transportation Network Company drivers

-- Created pandemic emergency paid sick leave for gig workers, supporting families and greater public health and safety
+- Creating pandemic emergency paid sick leave for gig workers which supports families and greater public health and safety

 - Expanding, through the pandemic, sick and safe leave to employees caring for a family member whose school or place of care is closed